|

 So go to bed, she shrugs.

 O.K.
-Log us every thirty minutes 'till we're past the
+Log us every thirty minutes 'till we're past the reef.

-roll in the jib and don't wake me.
+the jib and don't wake me.
 O.K?

 Ay ay, Captain Bligh, she salutes as I stumble off